Treyor/web-shop/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run server`

+Runs json-server to imitate backend.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+It has 3 endpoints:
+1) Users, where you can see list of registered users
+2) Products, which contains all information about products in shop (copied from fakestoreAPI)
+3) Categories

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**